 IE is an extremely serious sanction.
-The IE room has a functional and purposeful environment with a bank of work covering the curriculum lessons.
+The IE room has a functional and purposeful environment with knowledge organisers covering the curriculum lessons.
 Work is differentiated for pupils with additional learning needs.
 IE is staffed by the IE Manager.
 Lunch-break is taken in the IE room and at no time are pupils allowed to socialise.
-The duration of the day in the IE room is from 8.40am-3.55pm.
-Pupils who receive no verbal warnings in IE are recognised and allowed to leave at 3.10pm.
+The duration of the day in the IE room is from 9am-3.55pm.
+Pupils who receive no verbal warnings in IE are recognised and allowed to leave at 3.25pm.
 A pupil must complete six school periods in IE and therefore it is possible that the 'day' in IE will be completed over two school days.